PerfectlySoft/PerfectDocs/guide/StORM-CouchDB.md

 > **NOTE:** The **primary key** is first property defined in the class.

-#### Specifying a custom table creation statement

-`setup(String)` - Specify a SQL statement to manually define the table cretion process.
-This will override any StORM setup statement.

 ### Saving objects

 `save(rev: String = "")` - Saves object.
 If an ID has been defined, save() will perform an update, otherwise a new document is created.
 Takes an optional "rev" parameter which is the document revision to be used.
 If empty the object's stored _rev property is used.